Fit and forget with solar panels

 The feed-in tariff will continue to reward new adopters of solar technology and people can simply sit back and see their investment reap the rewards over the coming years, as traditional fuel prices continue to rise.

 Stuart Lovatt, the founder of Heat my Home adds “It was only a few years ago that we had to explain the benefits of such installations to every enquiry we received, but today ‘the cat is out of the bag’ and with or even without the current feed-in tariff scheme, people are waking up to the fact that the energy they burn, whether oil, gas or electricity comes at a premium price.
 Solar panels, even in the United Kingdom, will cushion any household from this now worldwide problem.

-The message that Heat my Home is giving out loud and clear is “fit a solar panel system-and whether it is for solar heating or solar water heating, you can cushion your household from the world of global energy pricing for as long, or even longer than your mortgage lasts.
+The message that we’re giving out loud and clear is “fit a solar panel system-and whether it is for solar heating or solar water heating, you can cushion your household from the world of global energy pricing for as long, or even longer than your mortgage lasts.
 Fit and forget.” says Mr Lovatt.

 Solar panels are categorised as: